Lima Memorial Health System Logo

 • You will be given general anesthesia (asleep and pain-free), or medicines to help you relax and feel sleepy.

 • You will lie on a table and place your feet in stirrups to position your pelvis for exam.
-The health care provider will place an instrument (speculum) into your vagina to better see the cervix.
+The health care provider will place an instrument (speculum) into your vagina to better see your cervix.

-• A small cone-shaped sample of tissue is removed from the cervix.
+• A small cone-shaped sample of tissue is removed from your cervix.
 The procedure may be performed using a wire loop heated by electrical current (LEEP procedure), a scalpel (cold knife biopsy), or a laser beam.

 • The sample is examined under a microscope for signs of cancer.
 This biopsy may also be a treatment if the provider removes all of the diseased tissue.